ElkeCodes/elkedotcodes/site/content/blogposts/2020-04-23-how-useful-is-my-degree-in-computer-science.md

 I once tried to bughunt something in my linter ESLint.
 And what I saw was that it parsed all JavaScript code into an AST that was then used to rewrite the code, thus linting everything.
 The knowledge from those two courses was suddenly very applicable.
-And even if I didn't bughunt for something such specific, it gives me sense of fulfilment when I know what is running under the hood of my tools.
+And even if I didn't bughunt for something so specific, it gives me sense of fulfilment when I know what is running under the hood of my tools.

 Because I value background knowledge so much and am always curious on how things work, I consider this to be a good part of my education.